StanfordBDHG/HealthGPT/FogNode/README.md

 # HealthGPT Fog Node Setup

 This README explains how to spin up a simple Fog Node for HealthGPT using Docker on Linux or macOS.
-If the Fog Node mode is picked during the HealthGPT setup, HealthGPT sends LLM requests to a node on your local network instead of running on‑device or using a cloud provider.
+If the Fog Node mode is picked during the Stanford HealthGPT setup, HealthGPT sends LLM requests to a node on your local network instead of running on‑device or using a cloud provider.

 This setup is intentionally minimal: it does not include an authorization service and does not secure traffic with TLS.
 For production‑ready guidance (authN/Z and TLS), see the SpeziLLM Fog Node documentation: